Jean Pelletier: Sponsorship Scandal and Via Rail Controversy

 After the 2006 federal election, Reg Alcock, the outgoing President of the Treasury Board, did approve $40,000 to assist Pelletier with legal fees in a court challenge against the Gomery Commission.
 Representatives of other parties criticized this payment, saying that the government should only cover legal costs for working civil servants.
 Pelletier's lawyer argued that it followed a long-standing government policy for high-ranking functionaries in judicial proceedings.

 A Federal Court justice ruled in March 2007 that the Martin government acted improperly in 2005 when it fired Pelletier a second time, immediately after a court overturned his first dismissal as head of Via Rail.
 Justice Francois Lemieux ruled that then-Transport Minister Jean Lapierre, who fired Pelletier the second time, was biased and failed to follow proper procedures.
 On November 22, 2007, Judge Hélène Langlois of Quebec Superior Court ruled that government of Prime Minister Paul Martin had acted in a "cavalier and precipitous" fashion when it fired Pelletier.
 Langloise stated, "that behaviour doesn't meet the standard of diligence expected from a contractor when a contractual relationship is ended.
 It shows a total lack of consideration".
 Langlois also mentioned that people refused to walk on the same side of the street as Pelletier while others called him names in public.
 Pelletier was awarded $235,000 in lost income, and a further $100,000 for damaging his reputation.
 He had sued for $689,000 in financial losses and $3.3 million for moral damages.

 On June 26, 2008, federal judge Max Teitelbaum criticized John Gomery for having a preoccupation with the media spotlight that led him to give interviews he should have eschewed, making comments that indicated he judged issues before all evidence was heard, exhibited bias against Mr. Chrétien, and trivialized the inquiry proceedings.
 For instance, Teitelbaum pointed out that Gomery's remark halfway through the hearings that "juicy stuff" was yet to come made it appear that evidence of wrongdoing was expected before it was heard.
 The court threw out the Gomery inquiry's conclusions that Chrétien and Pelletier bore responsibility for the sponsorship scandal.

 Death

 Pelletier died in Quebec City on January 10, 2009, from complications of colon cancer, aged 73.
-He was survived by his wife, Hélène, and two children, Jean and Marie.
-Marie and her husband Andrew Stegen have two children named Alix, and Mathew.
+He was survived by his wife, Hélène, and two children.